delta-io/delta/docs/source/delta-uniform.md

 You must also enable column mapping to use UniForm.
 It is set automatically during table creation, as in the following example:

 ```sql
 CREATE TABLE T(c1 INT) USING DELTA TBLPROPERTIES(
   'delta.enableIcebergCompatV2' = 'true',
   'delta.universalFormat.enabledFormats' = 'iceberg');
 ```

 You can enable UniForm on an existing table using the following syntax:

 .. note:: This syntax also works to upgrade from the IcbergCompatV1.
-This syntax may rewrite existing files to make those Iceberg compatible.
-This syntax automatically disables and purges Deletion Vectors from the table
+It may rewrite existing files to make those Iceberg compatible, and it automatically disables and purges Deletion Vectors from the table

 ```sql
 REORG TABLE table_name APPLY (UPGRADE UNIFORM(ICEBERG_COMPAT_VERSION=2));
 ```